forza-dc/Terraform-docker-jenkins-repo/Readme.md

 <!-->

- The Basic command that is requried to run the usecase module
+ The Basic Terraform command that are requried to run the usecase module

 terraform init

 terraform validate

 terraform plan
-and

 terraform apply